A First Home Buyers Guide to Moving House in Sydney

 People have different expectations and preferences when it comes to household tasks.
 Understanding how each other works is going to lead to a harmonious life together.

-Get a spare key before moving in
+Don't forget a spare key

 Almost every first-time buyer locks themselves out at least once.
 Doing it in your first week, without a landlord nearby, would be a nightmare.